 You need to tick a few boxes to increase your chances to obtain the job seeker visa for Germany.

-Only holders of bachelor or master’s degree are eligible to apply for a job seeker visa in Germany, but is your degree recognized here?
+Holders of bachelor or master’s degree are eligible to apply for a job seeker visa in Germany, but is your degree recognized here?
 There is this handy online tool made by the German government to assess that exactly.

 You can check the online portal to see if your degree is recognized here.
-If your degree has been rated H+, your chances increase substantially.
-If you are unable to find detailed information about your diploma, you can also turn to the central office for foreign education.
+If your degree has been rated H+, your chances increase substantially.> If you are unable to find detailed information about your diploma, you can also turn to the central office for foreign education.
 They will assess your degree and provide a statement that it is comparable to local German degrees in your field for a small fee.

 On that note; If you have graduated from a German university, you are eligible to apply for a different kind of residence permit which allow you to find a job related to your field up to 18 months from your graduation.
 You can more information about that here.